AyeCode/userswp/readme.txt

 = 1.2.2.6 =
 * Password strength meter showing JS error in registration form for WordPress 5.0  - FIXED
 * Social login avatar image not displaying in the listing of the user in Supreme Directory theme - FIXED
+* Tab builder child tab no more child after saving its details - FIXED
 * Super Duper updated to v1.0.21 - CHANGED
 * AyeCode UI updated to v0.1.22 - CHANGED